akhilsahuit/coding/README.md

 The server file is used to spin up the server and tells the app to listen on a specific port.

+Configuration are stored in config folder.

+Tests are stored in test folder.

 brew services start mongodb-community@4.4 brew services stop mongodb-community@4.4